VBukowsky81/EmployeeDatabaseApp/README.md

 Authentication implemented, and also Google provider implemented.

 Much can be said about web applications.
 ASP.NET provides an excellent foundation/framework for developing web apps in C#.
 ASP.NET is used not only in MVC and other web apps, but also in WebAPI's, and also in Blazor.
+In fact, I am currently building a Blazor app, with GraphQL demo.

 ![alt text](https://github.com/VBukowsky81/EmployeeDatabaseApp/blob/master/Other/Pic1.jpg)